Makeup Tips & Tutorials

 Makeup Tips for Blondes

 For your eyes, consider light pinks and medium browns for your eyeshadow palettes.
 Keep in mind your eye color, too.
-Coppers and browns look great with blue eyes, browns and pinks complement brown eyes.
+Coppers and browns look great with blue eyes, browns and pinks compliment brown eyes.
 Coppers also look gorgeous on green eyes.

 For eyeliner, stick with browns or a smoky black.
 Some experts suggest blondes should wear brown mascara, but I’m a blonde and I prefer black.